gordonTang2049/React_SearchEngine_and_UI/README.md

 ## Search Engine

+### 20.6.2020 Working Log

+    After a day of testing and console.log, the Lifecycle problem have solved.
+    When the date get selected and submit it will fire the filtered search.
+    Unfortunately, the search query have some issues.
+It doesnt allow me to search even I pass the whole date range string with double quote, I need to ask and understand how it works.

+### 19.6.2020 Working Log
     Hi Guys, This is a search engine version 0.
 I am trying to build a search engine that connects to an API, it can filter by date and preview documents(extra feature wanted to provide), such as pdf and excel on the web portal.